Unless exceptional criteria are in place all applicants must demonstrate the following:

 - 50 hours of personal therapy at entry point or concurrent with training.

 - 50 hours of practice with adults under supervision; this may be in-person or via an electronic platform.

-For those who do not yet meet these requirements, the LDPRT endorses the London Foundation Certificate in Counselling & Psychotherapy which runs from January to November on the regent's University campus in Regent's Park, London NW1.
-You may like to consult our chart illustrating several pathways to qualification as an accredited psychosexual therapist.
+For those who do not yet meet these requirements, the LDPRT endorses the London Foundation Certificate in Counselling & Psychotherapy which runs from January to November at Richbell Place, London WC1.
+You may like to consult our chart illustrating several pathways to qualification as an accredited psychosexual and relationship therapist.

 Those hoping to take the LDPRT after a foundation course will need to take part in, and be successful in, the LDPRT selection process.

 This will include a group interview held between February and May each year.